sarahdurks/readme-generator/README.md

 ### README.md Generator 🤓

-Use Node.js to build a program that shows a user a series of questions and creates a professional README.md output.
+A node.js program that shows a user a series of questions and creates a professional README.md output.

 #### Built With 🧰